-Based on a serpentine walled garden which is characteristic of the topographic forms of the Macquarie Parkland, the journey into the Mausoleum haven is accompanied by gently cascading water in the surrounds, offering a considered change from public space to the sacred place of remembrance and worship.
-It is also typical of the ancient walled towns and cities which offer ‘safe havens.’
+The journey into the Mausoleum haven is accompanied by gently cascading water in the surrounds, offering a considered change from public space to the sacred place of remembrance and worship.

-The chapel, a private haven in which to hold ceremonies, sits spanning the linear path of the fourteen Stations of the Cross.
+The pavilion, a quiet haven in which to hold ceremonies, sits spanning the linear path leading to the fourteen Stations of the Cross.
 The XIV Station (Resurrection) is symbolically positioned directly behind the altar to provide hope for those in mourning.